top of page

 Even if you don't play tennis (I don't), this book is a masterwork of understanding how the mind works when we try to perform a skill like tennis under the pressure of a match.
 Gallwey's quote, "concentration is the supreme art because no art can be achieved without it, while with it, anything can be achieved" lives on my fridge, and the lessons he explores in this easy to read book are directly applicable to emergency resuscitation, deploying skills under pressure, and (I assume) tennis.

 I hope this list gives you some great places to go next to continue your training - I'm sure I missed some excellent works and if so, I would love to hear about them: leave a comment here or at The Emergency Mind website.
-Good luck out there.
+Good luck out there!

 Recent Posts